tigera-solutions/cc-eks-zero-trust-workshop/modules/module-1-getting-started.md

 5. Configure AMI role for Cloud9 workspace.

-   >This is necessary when using Cloud9 environment which has an IAM role automatically associated with it.
-You need to replace this role with a custom IAM role that provides necessary permissions to build EKS cluster so that you can work with the cluster using `kubectl` CLI.
+   >This step is necessary when using the Cloud9 environment, which has an IAM role automatically associated with it.
+You need to replace this role with a custom IAM role that provides the necessary permissions to build the EKS cluster so that you can work with the cluster using `kubectl` CLI.

    a.
-When using Cloud9 instance, by default the instance has AWS managed temporary credentials that provide limited permissions to AWS resources.
-In order to manage IAM resources from the Cloud9 workspace, export your user's [AWS Access Key/ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) via environment variables.
-If you already have them under your `~/.aws/credentials` then you can skip this step.
+When using Cloud9 instance, by default, the instance has AWS-managed temporary credentials that provide limited permissions to AWS resources.
+To manage IAM resources from the Cloud9 workspace, export your user's [AWS Access Key/ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) via environment variables.
+If you already have them under your `~/.aws/credentials` you can skip this step.

-   >It is recommended to use your personal AWS account which would have full access to AWS resources.
-If using a corporate AWS account, make sure to check with account administrators to provide you with sufficient permissions to create and manage EKS clusters and Load Balancer resources.
+   >It is recommended to use your personal AWS account, which would have full access to AWS resources.
+If using a corporate AWS account, check with account administrators to provide you with sufficient permissions to create and manage EKS clusters and Load Balancer resources.

    ```bash
    export AWS_ACCESS_KEY_ID='<your_accesskey_id>'